ProvidenceMod/ProvidenceMod/README.md

 # Providence

-You've destroyed Golem, you've assaulted the Lunatic Cultist, halted the Lunar events, and destroyed the Moon Lord, the Destroyer of Worlds.
-Now what?
-Do you just sit back and enjoy your boundless power as if nothing happened?

-Hells no!
-You've got a lot left to do.
-Moon Lord was only the beginning.
-The calamities you've faced, the hells you've endured, it's only the tip of the iceberg.
-The cosmos had reared its ugly head for but a moment, and you were nearly obliterated.
-Impossible odds are against you now as not only the cosmos but beyond, in the Aether, face you in full and bring its worst down upon you.
-You're nearing your journey's end.
-The true question is:

-**_Are you ready?_**
+Providence is a saddening story about an unforgiving world, in which you will be forced to fight, and emerge victorious against all odds.
+An immersive, original story defines the world around you, and several thematic locations are spread throughout the world and its realms.
+Explore the orchestrated atmosphere of our world, combining elements and magical themes with technology, new game concepts, battle mechanics, new progression, new soundtracks, and our appealing spriting.
+Explore our subworlds, new and completely separate realms from the typical Terraria surroundings, extending the amount of new and unique areas to discover.
+Experience new dungeons, entire realms awaiting your attempts at delving into their depths for their most valuable treasures, and at killing their most hidden evils.
+Fight off new and unique bosses and experience the torment that is our bullet hell design, made even more challenging by our new difficulty modifiers.
+The world of Providence awaits your attempts at survival, and no matter how close you may come, there will always be another more difficult battle to fight.

+An unforgiving world with an unforgiving story.
+An invigorating journey yet to be taken, a saddening story yet to be told, and such a cruel fate for those who would stand in the way of change.
+Do you think you're truly prepared for what comes next?
+The faint of heart are turned away, those without courage will find no respite.
+You will endure an unforgiving challenge.
+You will die.

 ## Providence Mod

 This is the source code for the ProvidenceMod project; A mod for Terraria via tModLoader.

 A large-scale project planned to be an overhaul mod for Terraria.
-It delves deeper into the mechanics of Terraria while adding its flares, big and small.
+It delves deeper into the mechanics of Terraria while adding its own unique elements.
 We have several mechanics implemented right now as well as a new class called a Cleric, and we have big plans for future additions, the scale of which you've most likely seen in other big Terraria mods.
 This is a passion project, and so far our very small community of people has been helping us better our mod bit by bit with new content suggestions and other helpful contributions.
-While we might just be starting, it is said that there is a lot of promise and potential in our mod so far, and we are a dedicated team of Devs working on making this dream a reality.
+While we might just be starting, it is said that there is a lot of promise and potential in our mod so far, and we are a dedicated and involved team of Devs working on making this dream a reality.

 ### Added content:
 - Focus System